KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/revelatory-edenism-exhortation.md

 If Yeshua is the *Second Adam* (1 Cor 15:45), then his motion renews that coherence.
 His life becomes the re-opening of the arc toward the Tree of Life.

 **Law of motion:**
-- Where there is death, motion decliviously fragments from Source.
+- Where there is death, motion declivously fragments from Source.
-- Where there is life, motion accliviously returns.
+- Where there is life, motion acclivously returns.

 To abstain from harm is thus not a law but a **resonance alignment** — a way of tuning to the arc of return.